History of Western Australia: Expansion 1829–1850

 Much of the land around the Swan River Colony was unsuitable for agriculture and it was inevitable that the colony would have to expand beyond the Swan River area after the most fertile locations were quickly settled.

 Sheep farming was the most successful early agricultural activity, and the basis of all expansion until the 1850s.

 Convict era

 While Western Australia was initially a "free settlement", economic problems for settler capitalists led them to seek the transportation of British convicts.
 Western Australia became a penal colony in 1850.

 The Gregory brothers led major exploration expeditions to many parts of the colony, including:

 By 1859, all the other Australian colonies had their own parliaments and colonists in Western Australia began pushing for the right to govern themselves.
 The British Colonial Office opposed this because of the slow rate of growth and the presence of convicts.
 Petitions asking for some of the positions in the Legislative Council to be filled by elected members were presented to London twice during the 1860s.

 By 1868, over 9,000 convicts had been transported to Western Australia on 43 convict ship voyages, outnumbering the 7300 settlers in the colony at the time.

+In 1867 John Boyle O'Reilly, a Fenian convict, escaped on a boat to the United States, where he published a novel on the Western Australian penal system.
+He would provide advice to an 1876 expedition of the Catalpa, which rescued another six Fenian convicts.